mmsh1/ch8/README.md

 <http://devernay.free.fr/hacks/chip8/SGAMES.zip>

 Many real cool games also available here.
-Note that some of them can be written according to XO-Chip specification that currenly not supported.
+Note that some of them could be written according to XO-Chip specification that currenly not supported.

 <https://github.com/JohnEarnest/chip8Archive/tree/master/roms>